ascend4/ascend4/models/johnpye/fprops/PHASES.md

 Tests:

-- the strongly reducing `feoh.c` case solves from a broad initial guess without manually specifying `Fe + gas`
+- strongly reducing Fe-O-H continues to activate `Fe + gas` from a broad package-level call
-- less reducing Fe-O-H cases activate wustite/spinel/hematite as expected from boundary logic
+- less reducing Fe-O-H cases activate wustite, spinel, and hematite as expected from boundary logic
+- Fe-O-H and Fe-O-C checks include 500 C, 600 C, and 700 C ranges where Fe/FeO, Fe/Fe3O4, and FeO/Fe3O4 behavior is sensitive
+- boundary-adjacent tests sample both sides of Fe|wustite and wustite|spinel fields
 - results are insensitive to small perturbations in the initial guess
 - results remain stable when inactive phases are present in the package
-- active-set trace shows meaningful phase additions/removals
+- active-set trace shows meaningful phase additions/removals, entry residuals, solve statuses, and final validation residuals

 Exit criteria:

 - Fe-O-H can be solved by specifying the package and element totals, rather than by custom boundary scripts or manually selected active assemblages
+- final validation confirms active stationarity and inactive phase-entry residuals, not only lowest objective among enumerated subsets

 ### Phase 5: Public API and examples